Palantir Technologies (Palantir)

 4. Palantir Technologies SEC Form 10-K, fiscal year 2024; Federal Procurement Data System records on Palantir federal contracts.

-5. U.S. Government Accountability Office, Project Maven: DoD Should Improve Communication and Plan for Substantial Workforce Changes, GAO-22-105915, 18 January 2022; Department of Defense announcements on the US Army TITAN programme, March 2024; Mijente, No Tech for ICE campaign materials; Brennan Center for Justice reporting on Palantir-ICE contracting.
+5. Department of Defense Office of Inspector General, Audit of the DOD's Algorithmic Warfare Cross-Functional Team (Project Maven) (DODIG-2022-049), December 2021; Department of Defense announcements on the US Army TITAN programme, March 2024; Mijente, No Tech for ICE campaign materials; Brennan Center for Justice reporting on Palantir-ICE contracting.

 6. NHS England, Federated Data Platform contract documentation, November 2023; subsequent UK parliamentary and civil-liberties advocacy reporting on the contract; Palantir SEC filings on commercial-segment revenue, 2020–2024.